TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 #### Use the Command Line Like a Pro
 There's something important that you need to know about programmers.
 Programmers are lazy.
 Like, really lazy.
-If they are forced to do something over and over again, the odds are good that they'll figure out a way to automate it instead.
+When forced to do something over and over again, the odds are good that they'll figure out a way to automate it instead.
 The good news is that you get to benefit from the many shortcuts they've created along the way.
 It's time to learn how to use the command line like a pro (which is to say, in a really lazy way).

 First, you might have already noticed that copying and pasting inside the command line doesn't work the way that you'd expect.
 When you're inside the command line, you'll need to use `Ctrl+Shift+C` (Mac: `Cmd+C`) to copy and `Ctrl+Shift+V` (Mac: `Cmd+V`) to paste.
 For example, to copy and paste commands from your browser into the command line, you'll highlight the command text and use `Ctrl+C` as usual and then paste it in your terminal using `Ctrl+Shift+V`.
 Test it out!